nspheric/sub-libc/README.md

 I would like to improve my fundamentals of low level programming so i can contribute to production libcs such as llvm libc.

-I would like to implement the math functions from `crlibc` and some c23 math functions.
+I would like to implement the math functions from `crlibm` and some c23 math functions.

 some of the algorithms are simple but production systems such as llvm libm have requirements such as performance and rounding to all modes so the